Schwungus/nutpunch/README.md

 # nutpunch

 > [!WARNING]
 > Using this library and implementing UDP hole-punching **only** makes sense if you're **making a P2P networked game**.
-If you need server-based networking **(which you should use instead)**, you're out of luck -- go elsewhere.
+If you need server-based networking (**which is arguably much simpler to implement**), you're out of luck -- go elsewhere.
 You have been warned.

 A UDP hole-punching library for the REAL men.
 Header-only.
 Brutal.
 Uses just plain C and winsockets.

 ## Usage

-This library implies P2P networking, where **each client communicates with all others**.
+This library implies P2P networking, where **each peer communicates with all others**.
 It's a complex and, in the wrong hands, a counterproductive model.
 If you don't feel like reading the immediately following blanket of words and scribbles, you may skip to [using premade integrations](#premade-integrations).

-For the sake of simplicity and due to scarcity thereof, we'll assume each client stores a full list of peers, including oneself indexed at 0.
+For the sake of simplicity and due to scarcity thereof, we'll assume each player stores a full list of peers, including oneself on index `0`.

 Before you can punch any holes in your peers' NAT, you'll need a hole-punching server **with a public IP address**.
 Connecting to it lets us bust a port open to the global network, and the server to relay the busted ports to each of its peers.
 For testing, you can use [our public instance](#public-instance).
 The current server implementation uses a lobby-based approach, where each lobby supports up to 16 players and is identified by a unique ASCII string.